sumanthvepa/rprogramming-course/README.md

-This is an open source/open conntent course on R programming
+An onliine interactive course on learning statistics using R